 - 1. Develop a document identifying sedimentation and eutrophication "hot spot" areas to prioritize locations for habitat restoration. - 2.
-Convene discussions with DEP's Southeast Permitting District to evaluate the potential applications of living seawall structures.
+Convene discussions with DEP's Southeast Permitting District to evaluate the potential applications of living seawall structures, maintain notes and track efforts.

-Objective 6: Help identify suitable locations for habitat migration of mangrove and seagrass species.
+Objective 4: Help identify suitable locations for habitat migration of mangrove and seagrass species.

 - 1. Promote research that will help identify the best areas for restoring mangrove shorelines and identify how that process will proceed. - 2.
-Raise awareness about the importance of living and sloped shorelines with a focus on the effects of sea level rise on seagrass communities.

-- 1. Work with partners to discuss potential implementation of parcel buyout programs (land acquisition) to create wetland green spaces and living shorelines (bioremediation, stormwater and flooding risk reduction). - 2.
+Raise awareness about the importance of living and sloped shorelines with a focus on the effects of sea level rise on mangrove and seagrass communities. - 3.
+Work with local and state governments to develop projects to create wetland green spaces and living shorelines (bioremediation, stormwater and flooding risk reduction). - 4.
 Assist with efforts for exotic removals and native plantings.

+- 4. A list is developed of potential projects to create wetland green spaces and living shorelines - 5.
+Track projects for exotic removals and native plantings.